jeremymiller00/kb/README.md

  * dedupe
  * delete
  * update
+ * Method for deduping the db
+ * Way to complete missing data, such as ai summary or embeddings
 * specify llm from API
 * get default embedding model from API
 * set default embedding model from API